 Today’s Wonder of the Day was inspired by james from Bend, OR. james Wonders, “who made pyramids?”
 Thanks for WONDERing with us, james!

-Walking like an Egyptian isn't too difficult.
 Want to know what is more challenging, though?
-Try building like an Egyptian!
+Try building a real pyramid!
 If you've ever been to Giza, which is not far from Cairo in Egypt, then you've probably seen those massive structures the Egyptians are famous for.
 What are we talking about?
 The Great Pyramids, of course!

 Although more than 130 pyramids have been discovered throughout Egypt, the most famous ones stand at Giza near Cairo.
 The tallest of these, the Great Pyramid of Khufu, is the tallest pyramid in the world and the only one of the Seven Wonders of the Ancient World that has survived the test of time.